englercj/harvest-engine/docs/plugin_json_spec.md

 ## Module Keys Extension

-You can extend the supported keys by calling the `add_module_keys` function in a lua function specified in your plugin's `exec` key.
+You can extend the supported keys by calling the `add_module_keys` function in a lua function specified in your plugin's `install/exec` key.

 For example: